canonical/checkbox/docs/reference/job-status.rst

   Memory Guardian)
 - Job interrupted the testing session without a ``noreturn`` flag

-Every crashing job is either marked by the following marker ``⚠`` or the text ``job crashed``.
+Every crashed job is marked by either the warning marker ``⚠`` or the text ``job crashed``.
 Checkbox internally uses the ``IJobResult.OUTCOME_CRASH`` object to mark these jobs.